Mel Fisher

-Mel Fisher (August 21, 1922 – December 19, 1998) was an American treasure hunter who spent decades treasure hunting in the Florida Keys and is best known for finding the 1622 wreck of the Nuestra Señora de Atocha in the 1970s.
+Mel Fisher (August 21, 1922 – December 19, 1998) was an American treasure hunter who spent decades treasure hunting in the Florida Keys and is best known for finding the 1622 wreck of the Nuestra Señora de Atocha in the 1980s.

 Early life

 Fisher was an Indiana-born former chicken farmer who eventually moved to California.
 He opened the first diving shop in the state, called "See Da Sea".
 He attended Purdue University.
 In 1953, he married Dolores (Deo) Horton who became his business partner.
 She was one of the first women to learn how to dive and set a women's record by staying underwater for 50 hours.
 Mel and Deo had five children.

-The Slave Ship Henrietta Marie
+Slave ship Henrietta Marie

 In 1972, Fisher's company found the wreck of the slave ship Henrietta Marie during the search for the Nuestra Señora de Atocha and other ships of the 1622 Spanish treasure fleet that had wrecked along the Florida Keys in a hurricane.
 Two anchors and a cannon were found on the first visit.
 The wreck was visited again in 1973.
 Some artifacts were collected from the wreck, including bilboes, iron shackles that were used to restrain slaves.
 When they realized that the wreck was likely a slave ship, not a treasure ship, the company reburied the artifacts and pieces of the ship's hull that they had exposed and left the site.
 In 1983 through 1985 Henry Taylor, sub-contracting with Mel Fisher's company, excavated the wreck (known as the English wreck) with the assistance of archaeologist David Moore.
 The wreck was identified when a bronze ship's bell carrying the inscription The Henrietta Marie 1699 was found at the wreck site.
 Survey and excavation of the wreck site has continued at intervals.

 In 1993, the National Association of Black Scuba Divers (NABS) placed a memorial plaque on the seabed near the wreckage site, which reads “Henrietta Marie: In recognition of the Courage, Pain and Suffering of Enslaved African People.
 Speak her name and gently touch the souls of our ancestors."

 In November 2024, the Mel Fisher Maritime Museum opened a new exhibit about the transatlantic slave trade and its connections with the Florida Keys, centered on artifacts from the Henrietta Marie along with materials sourced elsewhere.